 - Vegan or vegetarian diet: Increase intake to 1.8 to 2.4 g/kg to compensate for potentially lower absorption.

-Proteins and types of training: What impact on needs?
+Protein and training types: What impact on needs?

 Protein needs also vary depending on the type of training being performed.
 For strength athletes, such as weightlifters or powerlifters, needs are often higher due to the intense demands placed on muscle fibers.
 Strength-focused workouts require protein intake of up to 2.5 g/kg to maximize recovery and muscle growth .

-On the other hand, for endurance sports, such as marathon or triathlon, priority is given to muscular endurance and recovery after prolonged efforts.
+On the other hand, for endurance sports, such as marathons or triathlons, priority is given to muscular endurance and recovery after prolonged efforts.
 An intake of 1.4 to 1.8 g/kg is generally sufficient.

 The role of protein supplements